-The Group entities investing in assets or managing assets for their own account or on behalf of third parties exclude from their investments:
+The Group entities managing assets for their own account or on behalf of third parties exclude from their investments:

 • Agricultural-based funds and investment products (i.e. funds and investment products for which the majority of risked positions are purposively linked to agricultural commodities inventories).